 Securities issuers that are in the business of trading should consider whether they qualify for the exemption from the registration requirement for trades through a registered dealer in section 8.5.

-In most cases, securities issuers are subject to the prospectus requirements in securities legislation.
+In most cases, distributing securities issuers are subject to the prospectus requirements in securities legislation unless an exemption is available.
 Regulators have the discretionary authority to require an underwriter for a prospectus distribution.